 Fossil The Minimalist FS5304

-Coming in at slightly bulkier 42mm stainless steel diameter case, The Minimalist by Fossil certainly lives up to its moniker.
+Coming in at a slightly bulkier 42mm stainless steel diameter case, The Minimalist by Fossil certainly lives up to its moniker.
 Similar to the Skagen Sundby, The Minimalist features a polished deep blue face with gold-tone digits and hands.

 The Minimalist also features a similar quartz movement with its 3-analog display.
 The mineral crystal glass is quite durable and scratch-resistant as well.
-This watch uses genuine leather band and buckles closure for optimum comfort on the wrist.
+This watch uses a genuine leather band and buckles closure for optimum comfort on the wrist.
 For those who are not a fan of leather bands, The Minimalist features interchangeable 22mm bands for better personalization.

 An additional feature of note is its 50m water resistance rating.
 It will survive the occasional splash but is not recommended for swimming or diving activities.